-In Andean traditions, today, and the entire month of August, is devoted to Pachamama.
+In Andean traditions the entire month of August is devoted to Pachamama.

 Pachamama is the Supreme Goddess honored by the indigenous people of the Andes including Peru, Argentina and Bolivia.
 She is referred to as both the physical planet Earth as well as the universal Feminine Energy in time and space.
 Her name literally translates as Pacha – meaning world, land, earth, universe; and Mama, meaning Mother.
 She is the Mother of the World.

 In Incan mythology Pachamama is also celebrated as a fertility Goddess who oversees planting and harvesting.
 She is responsible for the well-being of plants and animals and is often depicted as a Dragon or serpent representative of the Andean Mountains.
 When Pachamama feels disrespected it is thought that she causes earthquakes.
 Andean people believe that recent earthquakes in the region are a result of humanity’s destruction, disregard and disrespect for the planet.

 Not unlike many other indigenous goddesses or earth mother figures, Pachamama came to be united with the Virgin Mary following the Spanish conquests in the 16th century which led to a forced conversion of the indigenous peoples to Catholicism.
 While indiegenous temples were razed with Catholic shrines and churches replacing them, and ancient gods and goddesses swallowed by the one almighty, the animistic religion of the natives could never be fully outcast.
 The natives held strongly onto their customs and as a result many rituals, ceremonies and traditional beliefs were adapted into Catholic teachings.
 Thus we see today, old ways of honoring ancient Gods and Goddesses such as Pachamama are still very much alive, particularly in places such as Argentina, Chile, Bolivia and Peru.